Vaccinium myrsinites: Taxonomy

-Distribution
+Distribution and habitat

+The species is native to the southeastern United States, including Alabama, Georgia, South Carolina, and Florida.
+It may occur as far west as Louisiana.

-Vaccinium myrsinites grows in several habitat types in the southeastern U.S., including prairies, pine barrens, bog margins, flatwoods, Florida scrub, palmetto communities, and rosemary balds.
+It grows in several habitat types in the southeastern U.S., including prairies, pine barrens, bog margins, flatwoods, Florida scrub, palmetto communities, and rosemary balds.
 It also grows in disturbed, clearcut, and fallow cultivated areas.
 Associated plants include scrub palmetto, netted pawpaw, scrubclover, dodder, Florida blazingstar, scrub mint, tree sparkleberry, saw palmetto, Lyonia, dwarf huckleberry, inkberry, bracken fern, several oaks, many species of pine.
 The best sites are dry, sandy stretches of acidic soils in full sunlight.

+Ecology

 In common with many southeastern scrub species, this plant is fire-adapted.
 It can recover from a fire by sprouting from its rhizome.
 This is also the way it forms vast colonies of cloned individuals.
 The plant also reproduces sexually by seed.
 The seeds are dispersed by animals, which relish the fruits.